Picking The Best Treadmill For You - Step by Step Guide.

 - Budget: If you’re going to pay more than $250, get a machine from a brand you trust, like our range of Body Solid Treadmills

-- Extras: Looks for extras you might need, you can get a machine with a built-in fan, speakers, and a heart rate monitor. among many things.
+- Extras: Looks for extras you might need and the treadmill technology, you can get a machine with a built-in fan, speakers, and a heart rate monitor, among many things.

 - Users: If you have several people or a family using the machine, consider getting a commercial model that can withstand the constant usage